-Gibbs sat at his desk staring at his screen not seeing the End of the Month Case Report in front of him.
+Gibbs sat at his desk staring at his screen not seeing the end of the month Case Closure Report in front of him.
 Instead, he was focused on listening to the two Junior Agents give Tony a rough time about the case reports he was demanding that they finish.
-Gibbs knew that the SFA was waiting on them to finish his own reports that were needed for Gibbs to complete the report he himself was currently trying to finish.
-It’d been a couple days since he and Tony had their talk, and he had made sure to pay more attention to what was going on.
-The fact that the two knuckleheads were being so blatantly insubordinate while he was right there was a big blinking neon sign warning him how bad things really were.
-It just made everything worse now that he was aware there was a problem to hear exactly what Tony was upset about.
+Gibbs knew that the SFA was waiting on them so that Tony could finish his own reports, which were needed for Gibbs to complete the report he was currently working on.
+It’d been a couple days since he and Tony had their talk, and he made sure to pay more attention to what was going on.
+The fact that the two knuckleheads were so blatantly insubordinate while their Team Leader was right there was a big blinking neon sign warning him how bad things really were.
+It just made everything worse, now that he was aware there was a problem, to hear exactly what Tony was upset about.

-He didn’t know why Tony was even still with him let alone still at NCIS.
+He didn’t know why Tony was even still with him let alone still at NCIS if this is what he’d been dealing with on a daily basis.
 “Enough!”
 Gibbs hollered pounding a fist on his desk as he turned his gaze toward the fiasco unfolding at Tony’s desk.
 The fact that neither Tim nor Ziva looked even a little bit worried and instead turned to gleefully smirk at Tony made him growl.
 Just how far had he allowed his head to be lodged up his own ass?

-“Special Agent McGee,” Gibbs growled standing and moving to stand in the isle between the desks, “did you sleep through the day they went over the chain of command at FLETC?”
+“Special Agent McGee,” Gibbs growled standing and moving to stand in the aisle between the desks, “did you sleep through the day they went over the chain of command at FLETC?”

 “B…Boss?”
 McGee stuttered.
-His shock at being the one called out was obvious.
+His shock at being the one called out was apparent.

 “Do you not understand English, Special Agent McGee?
 What about you, Probationary Agent David?
 They forget to train you in the chain of command at Mossad?
 With how you’ve been runnin’ your mouth about them over the years, I’d have expected you knew that a Probationary Agent is beneath a Senior Field Agent.”